 Whelp, Hawke thought.
 This was the place.
 The old raider outpost that might or might not be inhabited.
 The pirates told her she was welcome to whatever gear she found there.
 They’d also told her that if there were monsters inside, she’d be clearing them out herself.

 Fair enough, Hawke had thought.
 Monsters she could handle.
-If it was that and rowing alone, Hawke would take fighting monsters any day of the week.
+If she had to choose between monsters and rowing alone, Hawke would take monsters any day of the week.

 Still, no reason to rush in stupid-like.
 Hawke rowed more slowly now, watching the cave carefully.
 She thought she saw a red glow within.
 A fire, maybe?
 But there were no boats moored here, which suggested that no one was using the place for smuggling.
 Either way, there was something weird about this place.
 Hawke didn’t like it.